 “The early noughties were very special times for me,” she continues.
 “We had Nag Nag Nag at Ghetto, Trash in Holborn, The Cock behind the Astoria, The George & Dragon in Shoreditch and 93ft East, which was great for live music.
 Chasing The Dragon in Soho, co-promoted with Matthew and Steve Strange, had an exotic vibe as we only played foreign-language music.
 Can you imagine sitar, Chinese songs, disco, Dalida, Gainsbourg, mixed with Bollywood soundtracks?
 Alas, it didn’t last long enough mainly due to finances and the dream crashed.
 We then launched Kashpoint weekly at Soundshaft.
 That was 2002 and I was the resident bare-chested live performer and DJ.
 I felt then that I was very much part of the scene.
 Subsequently, Kashpoint went monthly, both on the boat and at Moonlighting in Soho.
 That’s when it went major.
 One of the best nights was Battle of the Boutiques in which Gareth Pugh got top billing as the star designer that he is.
 The outfits were so big that the models fell like dominoes in the middle of the stage.
 Just fabulous.
 And let’s not forget the night Tracy Emin spectacularly slid across the dancefloor, falling flat on her arse, much to the punters’ hilarity.
 I came into my own at Kashpoint.
 Some people go to university, I went to clubs.
-To me that’s an invaluable education in terms of interaction with others and so was learning how to deal with myself.
+To me that’s an invaluable education in terms of interaction with others and learning how to deal with myself.
 I gathered people’s skills work in a night club and you can see them at their best and at their worst, at their lightest and at their darkest.”

 In the early days, Bishi regularly travelled to India to experiment with her vocals and sitar playing.
 She also attended Central St Martins in Art and Design.
 She learned playing piano at the age of 5 and all those skills came together when she started recording, which happened during the Siren Suite period.
 She already has a solid music career under her belt and her credentials are so far-reaching that it’d be almost impossible to list them all.
 Suffice it to say that she collaborated with The London Symphony Orchestra, The English National Opera, The Whitechapel Gallery and The Royal Festival Hall’s Meltdown where she performed with Yoko Ono, Sean Lennon and Boy George.
-She appeared on the BBC’s Culture Show, The Jonathan Ross Show and The South Bank Show.
+On TV, she appeared on the BBC’s Culture Show, The Jonathan Ross Show and The South Bank Show.
 To date, she’s already released a couple of albums and a string of singles, including the haunting Albion Voice.
 She’s also played sitar on Daphne Guinness’ album, produced by Tony Visconti.

 “I started recording and finding my sound and I had to put clubs on the back burner to a certain degree in order to concentrate on the music,” she stresses.
 “I still love dressing up and gigging out though.
 Me and Matthew launched a label called Gryphon Records and we continue to release music to this day.
 With the decline of the music industry, people have gone back to a punk DIY ethos, with the help of the internet, to release and perform their music.”